The AT&T Issue Brief Library

 Continuing Skills Training

 At AT&T, comprehensive training is offered across the globe.
-Thousands of courses are available to employees, including those tailored for our consumer call center and retail sales, business call center and direct sales, network engineering and direct sales and network.
-Our employees averaged nearly 70 hours of training per employee in 2016, or about 20 million total hours.
+Thousands of courses are available, including courses tailored for our consumer call center and retail sales, business call center and direct sales, network engineering and direct sales, and network employees.
+We provided an average of more than 78 hours of training per employee in 2017, or about 20 million total hours.

 Tuition Reimbursement Program

 Financial assistance is provided to management and non-management employees pursuing academic degrees that benefit both the employee and the company.
-In 2016, nearly $34 million was invested in tuition assistance for both management and non-management employees.
-Nearly 10,300 employees participated in the tuition reimbursement program and approximately 55% were people of color.
+In 2017, nearly $30 million was invested in tuition assistance for both management and non-management employees.
+More than 7,700 employees participated in the tuition reimbursement program.

 Compensation & Benefits

-AT&T has the third-largest private savings plan in the United States, with about $36 billion in plan assets.
-In 2016, employees contributed $1.3 billion to our savings plans, and the company matched nearly $665 million.
+AT&T has 1 of the largest private savings plan in the United States, with about $45 billion in plan assets.
+In 2017, employees contributed $1.4 billion to our savings plans, and the company matched over $700 million.

-Through the Your Money Matters program, we are committed to helping employees achieve holistic financial wellness by providing educational workshops, videos and an interactive social media site that is a central communications hub for all money-related topics.
+Through the Your Money Matters program, we are helping employees achieve holistic financial wellness by providing educational workshops, videos and an interactive social media site that serves as a central communications hub for all money-related topics.
 Employees can participate in forums, read blogs and learn from colleagues.
-AT&T provides an advisory service in the savings plans with the option to use free online tools or participate in professional management with an adviser.
-For many employees, we offer flexible spending accounts, health reimbursement accounts and/or health savings accounts that allow employees to pay for out-of-pocket health care and dependent care costs with funds not subject to federal taxes.

-We offer a broad selection of benefits geared toward certain life events, including adoption, tuition aid, long-term care and the treatment of certain investigational medical conditions not covered by traditional health plans.
+We offer a broad selection of benefits geared toward certain life events, including adoption, long-term care and the treatment of certain investigational medical conditions not covered by traditional health plans.
+As part of our robust suite of family benefits, Paid Parental Leave provides moms and dads up to 8 weeks of paid time off to bond with their new addition.
 AT&T also offers access to the Employee Assistance Program (EAP), which provides professional and confidential assistance to employees and their families who are experiencing work-related or personal issues that may affect the quality of their professional or personal life.

 We’ve built cooperative relationships with our unions, primarily with the Communications Workers of America (CWA) and the International Brotherhood of Electrical Workers (IBEW).
 We work diligently with our unions to create competitive contracts that provide good wages and benefits for our employees.

-We have nearly two dozen union contracts.
-In 2016, we completed 15 agreements with the CWA and IBEW, covering nearly 61,000 employees.
-Recent agreements are proof that, even in tough economic times and in the midst of major changes in the marketplace and the telecommunications industry, the company and unions can work together to provide and protect high-quality middle class careers—good union jobs with wages and benefits that are among the best in the country.
+We have nearly 2 dozen union contracts.
+In 2017, we completed 7 agreements with the CWA and IBEW, covering approximately 40,000 employees.
+Recent agreements are proof that, even during challenging economic times, the company and unions can work together to provide and protect high-quality middle-class careers—jobs with competitive wages and benefits that are among the best in the country.

-Our goal is to provide a safe and healthy workplace for all employees—it’s an essential aspect of our Environment, Health and Safety (EH&S) policy.
+Our goal is to provide a safe and healthy workplace for all employees—it’s an essential aspect of our Environment, Health and Safety Policy.
 We work diligently to protect our employees through the prevention of occupational injuries, illnesses and workplace incidents.
 We provide job-specific EH&S training to all employees based on established guidelines and record successfully completed courses in each employee’s training record.
+To learn more, visit our Environment, Health and Safety issue brief.

 Supporting Our Troops